deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 )
 ```

+Now, you have a pipeline that uses the MultiModalRetriever and takes a text query as input.
+Let's try it out.

 # Searching Through the Images

 Use the pipeline `run()` method to query the images in the DocumentStore.
 The query argument is where you type your text query.
 Additionally, you can set the number of images you want the MultiModalRetriever to return using the `top-k` parameter.
 To learn more about setting arguments, see [Pipeline Arguments](https://docs.haystack.deepset.ai/docs/pipelines#arguments).